mjhea0/thinkful-mentor/python/fizzbuzz/advanced/readme.md

 ## Homework

 1. Update the program so that the user can supply a command line argument for the upper limit.
-If none is provided, then the user is asked for the upper limit.
+If an argument is not provided then the user should be to supply an upper limit.
 1. What happens if the user enters a number of 0 or a floating point?
 Handle each accordingly.
 1. Wait a week.
 Do this entire program over again but this time utilize test driven development.
 Write a test.
 Watch it fail.
 Write just enough code for it to pass.
 Rinse then repeat.
 1. Replace the `fizzbuzz` function with this: